williambuck/wiki_download_search_predict/README.md

 * [Machine Learning](https://en.wikipedia.org/wiki/Category:Machine_learning)
 * [Business Software](https://en.wikipedia.org/wiki/Category:Business_software)

-The raw page text and the category should be written to a collection on a Mongo server running on an AWS instance.
+The raw page text and its category information should be written to a collection on a Mongo server running on a dedicated AWS instance.

 We want your code to be modular enough that any valid category from Wikipedia can be queried by your code.
-You are encouraged to pull additional wikipedia categories beyond ML and Business Software.
-The more data the better.
+You are encouraged to exploit this modularity to pull additional wikipedia categories beyond ML and Business Software.
+As always, the more data the better.

 **Note:** Both "Machine Learning" and "Business Software" contain a heirarchy of nested sub-categories.
 Make sure that you pull every single page within each parent category, not just those directly beneath them.
 Take time to explore wikipedia's organization structure.
-It is up to you if you want to model this heirarchy anywhere within Mongo, otherwise flatten it to just record parent category.
+It is up to you if you want to model this heirarchy anywhere within Mongo, otherwise flatten it by only recording the parent category associated with each page.

 **optional**
 Make it so that your code can be run via a python script e.g.